hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Validation emphasis]**

 > "Critically: we validated on N=30 synthetic devices with controlled bias levels—10 low, 10 medium, 10 high.
-This gives us proper statistical power with 28 degrees of freedom, unlike the original N=3 study with only 1 degree of freedom."
+This gives us proper statistical power with 28 degrees of freedom, unlike the original N=3 study using real IBMQ simulators with only 1 degree of freedom.
+The synthetic approach allows controlled validation before expensive real-hardware testing."

 ---